laravel/docs/mail.md

     {{ config('app.name') }}
     @endcomponent

-> {note} When creating a markdown file, keep an eye on your indentation level as markdown may automatically escape HTML.
+> {tip} Do not use excess indentation when writing Markdown emails.
+Markdown parsers will render indented content as code blocks.

 #### Button Component